Frank T. van Manen

 B.S. and M.S.
 1989.
 Wageningen Agricultural University, Netherlands

-Frank was born in Arnhem, The Netherlands and earned a combined B.S. and M.S. degree from Wageningen Agricultural University.
+Frank was born in Arnhem, The Netherlands and earned a combined B.S. and M.S. degree from Wageningen University.
 After an internship at the Department of Forestry, Wildlife and Fisheries, he entered the doctoral program at University of Tennessee with a major in Ecology and a minor in Statistics.